-With an enviable lifestyle and globally esteemed universities, it’s little surprise that Perth has one of the world’s most internationally diverse student bodies, as well as a relatively high proportion of students relative to its population.
-Ranked 38th in the Best Student Cities 2015, Perth is the capital of Western Australia, and Australia’s fourth largest city.
+With an enviable lifestyle and globally esteemed universities, it’s little surprise that Perth has one of the world’s most internationally diverse student bodies, as well as a relatively high proportion of students among its overall population.
+Ranked 50th in the Best Student Cities 2017, Perth is the capital of Western Australia, and Australia’s fourth-largest city.

-The downside to Perth’s isolation comes in a lower score than other Australian cities for “employer activity”, perhaps reflecting the sheer distance that separates it from many of the country’s graduate recruiters.
-However, as a living environment in which to spend three or four years as a student, Perth takes some beating.
+The downside to Perth’s isolation comes in a lower score than other Australian cities for the Employer Activity category, perhaps reflecting the sheer distance that separates it from many of the country’s graduate recruiters.
+However, as a living environment in which to spend your student years, Perth takes some beating.